DOJ will not prosecute officers in Freddie Gray case

 In a statement, the DOJ said it found "insufficient evidence to support federal criminal civil rights charges" against the officers.

-"After an extensive review of this tragic event, conducted by career prosecutors and investigators, the Justice Department concluded that the evidence is insufficient to prove beyond a reasonable doubt that Officer Caesar Goodson, Officer William Porter, Officer Garrett Miller, Officer Edward Nero, Lieutenant Brian Rice, or Sergeant Alicia White willfully violated Gray's civil rights," a DOJ statement said.
+"After an extensive review of this tragic event, conducted by career prosecutors and investigators, the Justice Department concluded that the evidence is insufficient to prove beyond a reasonable doubt that Officer Caesar Goodson, Officer William Porter, Officer Garrett Miller, Officer Edward Nero, Lt.
+Brian Rice, or Sgt.
+Alicia White willfully violated Gray's civil rights," a DOJ statement said.

-Gray died in April 2015 after sustaining a neck injury while in police custody -- his death spurring massive protests and riots in Baltimore.
+Gray died in April 2015 after suffering a neck injury while in police custody -- his death spurring massive protests and riots in Baltimore.

 In July 2016, Baltimore prosecutors dropped charges against three of the officers, while the other three had previously been acquitted.

+According to the DOJ, "The officers made no admissions that would allow us to prove that any of the officers were actually aware that transporting Gray without a seat belt in back of a police wagon would create a substantial risk of serious harm.
+The department also cannot prove that the officers received training regarding substantial risks or harms associated with the transportation of un-seat-belted detainees.
+The department reviewed longstanding BPD policies for seat-belting that were in effect until just days before Gray's arrest, and those policies afforded officers the discretion to refrain from seat-belting detainees if the officers believed there were security risks involved."

 Reps.
 Elijah Cummings, John Sarbanes and Dutch Ruppersberger and Sens.
-Ben Cardin and Chris Van Hollen said they were "disappointed" by the Justice Department's decision, but added: "We are not surprised."
+Ben Cardin and Chris Van Hollen said they were disappointed by the Justice Department's decision, but added: "We are not surprised."

 "In light of this reported decision, we are once again calling on DOJ to actively support -- not undermine -- the consent decree and to provide Baltimore with all federal resources available to improve our police force.
 Doing anything less would be unconscionable," the lawmakers said in a joint statement.